NedKe/HCPP-1/README.md

    - The logo in the header and footer also links to the Homepage.
    <figure>
   <img src="assets/images/navbar.png" alt="The navihgation menu"/>
-  <figcaption>Figure 3.
-The picture to the left shows navigation bar one large and medium size scree and the picture to the left shows the navigation bar at screen sizes below 620px. </figcaption>
+  <figcaption><strong>Figure 3.</strong> The picture to the left shows navigation bar one large and medium size scree and the picture to the left shows the navigation bar at screen sizes below 620px. </figcaption>
 </figure>

 ---